Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Algebraic presentation of 4HB and 3Cob

 \end{proposition}

-Before proceeding to the proof of Proposition~\ref{theta1/thm}, in Figure~\ref{theta-pi/fig} we present a specific example of the natural transformation $\Theta^\rmL_{\underline{i},k} : \Forget(H_{\underline{i}})\otimes H \to \Forget(H_{\underline{i}})$ and its image under the functor $\Phi$.
-Notice that, since $\Theta^\rmL_k$ is a natural transformation between functors with source $\AlgL$ and target $\Algf$, it is a collection of morphisms in the target category (which are unlabeled), one for every object in the source category (which are labeled).
+Before giving a proof of Proposition~\ref{theta1/thm}, we present in Figure~\ref{theta-pi/fig} a specific example of the natural transformation $\Theta^\rmL_{\underline{i},k} : \Forget(H_{\underline{i}})\otimes H \to \Forget(H_{\underline{i}})$ and its image under the functor $\Phi$ (notice that, in the diagram appearing on the left-hand side, all counits have been retracted by applying \hrel{a4'}).
+We point out that, since $\Theta^\rmL_k$ is a natural transformation between functors with source $\AlgL$ and target $\Algf$, it is a collection of morphisms in the target category (which are unlabeled), one for every object in the source category (which is labeled).
 In other words, $\Theta^\rmL_{\underline{i},k}$ does not really carry labels, but its definition depends on the labeled object $H_{\underline{i}}$.
 Therefore, the labels attached to the morphisms represented in Figure~\ref{theta-pi/fig} and below indicate that these morphisms are in the image of $\Forget$, but keeping track of labels in pictures will allow us to understand which form of $\Theta^\rmL_k$ we need to use.

 \FloatBarrier

 \begin{lemma} If $\underline{i} = (i_1, \dots, i_h, i_{h+1}, \dots, i_\ell)$ with $\ell \geqs 1$ and $1 \leqs h < \ell$, then

 \end{lemma}